What is MTR & How to Use to Troubleshoot & Test your Connections

 AS Number

 You can also ask MTR to attempt to lookup the AS number of the devices along the path between source and destination.
-This can be useful for several reasons like when troubleshooting BGP or if you will like to know which of the devices along the path belong in the same AS (i.e. under the same administrative control).
+This can be useful for several reasons like when troubleshooting BGP or if you would like to know which of the devices along the path belong in the same AS (i.e. under the same administrative control).
 We use the -z option (or –aslookup) to achieve this:

 Note: You can also combine options together such as “-rnz” versus “-r -n -z”.